tobyzerner/json-api-server/docs/list.md

 way to know the total number of resources.

-If you would like to include a `last` link, as well as include the total number of resources as `meta` information, you can implement the `Countable` interface on your resource:
+If you would like to include a `last` link, as well as include the total number of resources as `meta` information, you can implement the `Tobyz\JsonApiServer\Resource\Countable` interface on your resource:

 ```php
 use Tobyz\JsonApiServer\Context;